 The last 6 months in my studio have been a bit like an archaeological dig.
 Finding and rediscovering old work that was presumed lost (or disintegrated!!).

 These experimental pieces were instigated last year off the back of the Sustainable Darkroom residency run by London Alternative Photography Collective in April 2020.
-Small sculptural forms made from resin coated photographic paper, electroformed to then be silver plated from the fixer the photos originally emerged from.
+Small sculptural forms made from resin coated photographic paper, electroformed with recycled copper to then be silver plated from the fixer the photos originally emerged from.
 Reuniting the silver and paper.
 A cyclical process.

 I’d put these pieces ‘somewhere safe’ and then had to pack up and move, so didn’t manage to plate them at the time.
 It was wonderful to discover though that they had developed over a years worth of patina which I absolutely love, and hope to retain.